chef/chef-web-docs/content/reusable/md/unified_mode_troubleshooting.md

 end
 ```

-#### Run the Resource Explicitly
+#### Run the resource explicitly

 Another solution is to continue saving the resource as a variable, declare `action :nothing` within the codeblock, and then explicitly run the action in another code block.

-The pattern of saving a resource as a variable and then forcing it to run at compile time with an explicit `run_action` works as it has in the past, but it is not a preferred pattern.
+The pattern of saving a resource as a variable and then forcing it to run at compile time with an explicit `run_action` works as it has in the past, but it's not a preferred pattern.
 Unified mode forces resource execution to compile time by default, which makes this pattern redundant.

 ```ruby
 sr = edit_resource(:dhcp_subnet, "#{new_resource.name}_sharedsubnet_#{subnet}") do